aytchell/validator/README.md

    the expected relation (`is greater than`)
  * It will contain the name of the value (as given to `.expect()`)
  * The method `.expect()` takes an optional third parameter with extra information
+ * YOu have to call `.notNull()` before any other check.
+This is enforced by the API and the used tpyes.

 ## Basic validations